gaebar/python-exercises/README.md

-# python-exercises
+# Python Exercises
-Python Exercises from the Python By Example book
+Solutions for the challenges from the book 'Python By Example' by Nichola Lacey